Ralf Biehl

 Research Interests

-Proteins are the molecular machinery of life.
-As nanomachines of metabolism, they are in every cell of our body tirelessly active, transport, synthesize, divide and transform substances.
+Proteins are the molecular machines of life.
+As nanomachines of metabolism, they are tirelessly active in every cell of our body, transporting, synthesizing, dividing and transforming substances.

-Neutron Spin Echo Spectroscopy (NSE) is a versatile tool to investigate functional collective dynamics as large-scale movements on the 1 to 200 nanosecond timescale on different length scales with the ability to determine the relaxation time and amplitude of the motions.
+Neutron Spin Echo Spectroscopy (NSE) is a versatile tool to study functional collective dynamics as large-scale motions on the time scale of 1 to 500 nanoseconds on different length scales with the ability to determine the relaxation time and amplitude of the motions.

-In combination with other inelastic NS techniques, SANS/SAXS and NMR structure and function of proteins can be enlightened on the natural size- and time-scale of these macromolecules.
+In combination with other inelastic NS techniques, SANS/SAXS and NMR structure and function of proteins can be elucidated on the natural size and time scale of these macromolecules.

-My general interest is to identify functional domain motion and characterize timescale and amplitudes by combining neutron scattering methods like NSE with other complementary biophysical methods.
+My general interest is to identify functional domain motions and characterize their timescales and amplitudes by combining neutron scattering methods such as NSE with other complementary biophysical methods.

-In recent studies we found large-scale collective motions of domains in yeast alcohol dehydrogenase and phosphoglycerate kinase, determined the activation energy of internal friction in unfolded Ribonuclease A or identified the force constant and the relevant friction contribution in immunoglobulin IgG.
-Currently the LINXS Antibody in solution research program is a focus.
-Other topics are dynamics of intrinsically disordered proteins (IDP) examining the source of internal friction which determines reconfiguration times of IDP.
+In recent studies we found large-scale collective motions of domains in yeast alcohol dehydrogenase and phosphoglycerate kinase, determined the activation energy of internal friction in unfolded ribonuclease A, and identified the force constant and relevant friction contribution in immunoglobulin IgG.
+The current focus is on the LINXS antibody in solution research program.
+Other topics include the dynamics of intrinsically disordered proteins (IDPs), where the source of internal friction that determines the reconfiguration times of IDPs is being investigated.

-Additional polymer materials with structural features like proteins (charge, hydrophobicity) are of interest.
-We examine e.g. alternating amphiphilic polymers creating different structures or translocating through biological membranes, which can be used for drug delivery.
+Other polymeric materials with structural features like proteins (charge, hydrophobicity) are of interest.
+We investigate e.g. polyelectrolytes (PE) or alternating amphiphilic polymers (AAP).
+While PE can be considered as IDP prototypes, AAP form different structures or translocate through biological membranes.

 Vita